Veterinary nurses help assess, treat and care for sick and injured animals. They also interact with clients and perform receptionist duties.

 Source: NZ Veterinary Nursing Association, 2019.

 Pay for veterinary nurses varies depending on qualifications, experience and employer.

-- New veterinary nurse graduates and those with up to three years' experience usually earn between minimum wage and $18 an hour.
+- New veterinary nurse graduates and those with up to three years' experience usually earn about minimum wage.

 - Veterinary nurses with five years' experience or more can earn $21 to $26 an hour.

 - PAYE.net.nz website - use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates

 (This information is a guide only.
 Find out more about the sources of our pay information)